KansasCityWomeninTechnology/cocktails-worksheets/docs/css/1-css-basics/README.md

 # Prepare the styles.css :id=prepare-stylesheet

 1. We need a stylesheet file where we will put all our styles.
-The starter code already contains a _styles.css_ file.
+The starter code already contains a _styles.css_ file inside the css folder.
 Let's see what's in there.

 2. As you can see, it's empty, and ready for us to start styling!